 - in order to invite you to an event

-- to manage the recruitment, personnel and corporate functions of the Department
+- to manage the recruitment, personnel and corporate functions of DFAT

-- to administer the delivery of goods or services
+- to administer policies and the delivery of goods or services

 - to process your security clearance.

 Information collected for a primary purpose may sometimes be used or disclosed for a related secondary purpose.
 For example, information collected from contractors during a tender process may be used as part of an evaluation or review of a particular aid project delivered by that contractor.
 Personal information collected from scholarship recipients may be used to invite those recipients to alumni events.
 Employee information collected to administer an individual's employment may be used or disclosed during a workplace investigation initiated by that individual.

 How we collect personal information

 DFAT collects personal information only by lawful and fair means.
 It is our usual practice to collect personal information directly from you or your authorised representative when you deal with us by telephone, letter, email, face-to-face or online.
 In particular, DFAT collects your personal information when you use one of the websites maintained by DFAT, including the following websites and their sub-domains